WolfPup1232/pawbs-engine/README.md

 npm run tauri dev
 ```

-Alternatively, open the `/src/index.html` folder in your web browser with Cross-Origin Request blocking disabled.

 ## (Optional) Run In Firefox

 Running the game engine in Firefox is really only helpful for rapid testing in a familliar environment.